-The problem: lack of evidence driving global poverty solutions
+The problem: Lack of evidence on how to reduce global poverty

 In recent decades, trillions of dollars have been spent on programs designed to reduce global poverty.
-Unfortunately, clear evidence on which programs succeed is rare — even when evidence does exist, decision-makers often do not know about it.
+Unfortunately, clear evidence on which programs succeed is rare — even when evidence does exist, it is not always used by decision-makers.
 This leads to programs that are either ineffective or not as effective as they could be, and often to wasted money and enduring poverty.

 How Innovations for Poverty Action works